digitalosmosis/SlimeVR-printable/README.md

 The battery fits in the bottom with the cables facing the exit cutout.
 ![pcb-battery-installed](images/pcb-battery-installed.png)

-**NOTE** Battery connector in the image above was intentionally cross-wired to prevent having to repin the connector which was backwards.
+**NOTE:** Battery connector in the image above was intentionally cross-wired to prevent having to repin the connector which was backwards.
 The positive voltage wire should be connected to the pin furthest from the on switch.
 There is a '+' marked on the top silksreen.

 There is a bit of space in the housing to hold working slack on the battery cables, but if they are very long you may need to shorten them.
 If you do be careful and only cut one wire at a time, covering everything with heat shrink before cutting and soldering the other wire.